top of page

 True science, rightly ordered, is the study of God’s creation.

-When we discover aldosterone-cortisol coupling, zinc-copper antagonism, insulin-potassium dynamics — we're uncovering eternal truths God built from the beginning.
+When we discover aldosterone-cortisol coupling, zinc-copper antagonism, and insulin-potassium dynamics — we’re uncovering eternal truths God built from the beginning.

 Traditional Catholic teaching honors reason, and the study of nature— created order reveals the Creator.